 1. No High-Yield Savings Accounts

-For such a comprehensive institution, TIAA Bank has a curious omission: it doesn’t offer any high-yield savings accounts in the mold of Ally’s High-Yield Savings Account, which always pays north of 1.00% APY.
+For such a comprehensive institution, TIAA Bank has a curious omission: it doesn’t offer any high-yield savings accounts in the mold of Ally’s High-Yield Savings Account.
 The upshot is that TIAA Bank’s Yield Pledge Checking boasts savings account-like yields, and the Basic Savings account has a decent yield as well.

-2. High Minimum Deposit Requirements on High-Yield Accounts
+2. High Minimum Deposit Requirements on Some Accounts

-TIAA Bank’s Yield Pledge accounts have high minimum deposit requirements: $5,000 for Yield Pledge Checking, Money Market, and CD accounts.
+Some TIAA Bank accounts have high minimum balance requirements (account minimums), namely the CD accounts.
 By contrast, many online banks, including Ally Bank, don’t require minimum deposits for checking, savings, or CD accounts with tangible yields.

 3. No Lending for Autos or Other Big-Ticket Purchases